Skip to content

 • Searchable PDF — an invisible text layer makes every exported PDF copyable and searchable

-• Table of Contents — PDF bookmarks generated automatically from code symbols and Markdown headings
+• Table of Contents — PDF bookmarks generated automatically from code symbols, Markdown headings, or detected tabs

 • Theme support — exports using your active VS Code theme, or pick any installed theme from the options panel